ibm-cloud-docs/EventStreams/enabling_mirroring.md

 ### Select the topics to mirror
 {: step}

 When the service instance update has completed, you must select which topics will be mirrored from the source to the target cluster.
-This is done with the CLI by using the **ibmcloud es mirroring-topic-selection-set** command.
+This is done with the CLI by using the 'ibmcloud es mirroring-topic-selection-set' command.
 Any consumer groups used to consume from these selected topics will be mirrored from the source to the target cluster.

 Topic selection is in the form of a regex pattern, or comma-separated list of such patterns.